devopsgroup-io/catapult/README.md

 ### Website Rollbacks ###

-* `software_workflow: upstream` The production database is dropped and restored from the latest sql file in the ~/sql folder.
-To rollback, reverse the merge commit and run the production deployment.
+* `software_workflow: upstream` The production database is dumped and restored from the latest sql dump file in the ~/_sql folder.
+To rollback, reverse the offending merge commit from the master branch and run the production deployment.
 * `software_workflow: downstream` The production database is dumped once per day when the production build is run.
-To rollback, reverse the merge commit and manually restore the production database.
+To rollback, reverse the offending database dump auto-commit from the develop branch and manually restore the production database from the desired sql dump file in the ~/_sql folder.